wwwebbify/JS-randomize/README.md

 ### not: A number or array range [low, high] that you do NOT want to repeat or select - Default is NaN (number - optional)

-### ID: An optional text Identifier, Useful in identifying a specific instance of randomizer - Default is "none set" (string - optional)
+### identifier: An optional text Identifier, Useful in identifying a specific instance of randomizer - Default is "none set" (string - optional)

+### return: A random integer between min and max, excluding not
 <hr/>

-This is my randomization JavaScript:
+This randomization script:
-* Returns a random number between MIN and MAX.
+* Returns a random int between MIN and MAX.
 * FIXED sets how many decimal places you want returned.
-* You may optionally specify a number to not select using NOT.
+* You may optionally specify a number or range to not select using NOT.

 Other Features:
 * Prevents infinite loops
-* Returns an error to the console if an infinite loop has been prevented or if the input is incorrect.
+* Returns an warning to the console if an infinite loop has been prevented or an error if the input is incorrect.

 ###### Usage:

 randomize(0, 100, [25,75], 'Usage Example');

-returns - A whole number within the 0 < 25 !
+returns - An integer within the 0 < 25 !
 75 > 100 range